-Your nurse will then bring you to your private Pre-Op room.
-This room has a bed with wheels and side rails where you can sit.
+Your nurse will bring you to your pre-op spot.
+This area has a bed with wheels and side rails where you can sit.
 You can even move the back of the bed up so it can be like a chair.
+There is a chair for your grownup to sit in, too.

 While you are sitting, the nurse will place a sticker on your finger or toe.
 This sticker is called a pulse oximeter.
 It measures the oxygen in your body.
 It will only be on for a few seconds.

 Some kids like to count when it is on their finger.